cosmos/iavl/docs/proof/proof.md

 }
 ```

-To verify that a key has a given value according to the proof, use `RangeProof.VerifyItem()`
+To verify that a key has a given value according to the proof, use `VerifyItem()` on a proof
-on a proof generated for this key (or key range):
+generated for this key (or key range):

 ```go
 // The proof was generated for the item a=1, so this is successful